Lai King station: Tung Chung Line

 An additional pair of tracks was constructed to permit the trains to bypass Lai King without stopping.
 The station is made up of six tracks with four platforms.

-The station has opened a toilet on 31 October 2019.
+A public washroom was made available since 31 October 2019.

 Station layout

+This station is a cross-platform interchange.

 Outbound (Tung Chung-bound) passengers on the Tung Chung line can walk across the platform at Lai King to board the Tsuen Wan line trains for destinations in Kwai Chung and Tsuen Wan.

 Those who are travelling to Central and Hong Kong Island from Kwai Chung and Tsuen Wan can transfer at Lai King, across the platform, for an express service on the Tung Chung line.
-Given both the Tsuen Wan line and Tung Chung line trains terminate at the Central & Hong Kong station complex, most passenger opt for the latter as it makes fewer stops.
+Given both the Tsuen Wan line and Tung Chung line trains terminate at the Central & Hong Kong station complex, most passengers opt for the latter (suggest for the Tung Chung Line) as it makes fewer stops.
 As a result, the station is often crowded at peak hours given the number of transfer passengers.